-They're quite libertarian, he says, and would be comfortable with a “Brave New World”.
+These companies are quite libertarian, he says, and would be comfortable with a “Brave New World”.

-“The Brave New World by Aldous Huxley, which you remember, was a very few powerful people in control, and everybody else in society being drugged - by the internet, perhaps?
+“The Brave New World by Aldous Huxley, which you remember was a very few powerful people in control, and everybody else in society being drugged - by the internet, perhaps?